• Skip to primary navigation

 How Do I Store Leftovers?

-While these over-medium eggs are best eaten fresh out of the pan, leftovers can be kept for 2 days.
+While I find these over-medium eggs are best eaten fresh out of the pan, leftovers can be kept for 2 days.
 Cool the leftovers and refrigerate them in an airtight container.
 Warm these eggs up gently.
 You can microwave them or even place them in a skillet over low heat, being careful not to cook the yolk too much.

 Serving Suggestions